24.5.2012

 Short PhD Course

-Model Calibration and Predictive Uncertainty Analysis using PEST
+Model Calibration and Predictive Uncertainty Analysis

 University of Oulu, Linnanmaa Campus, Lecture Room IT138, Oulu, Finland